alexchamberlain/mutant/README.md

 4. `util`, `memory`, `engine`, `forward_reasoner`
 5. `memorywal`, `generic_rule`

-`mutant` is a proof of concept, and therefore, the modules aren't necessarily complete or completely coherant.
+`mutant` is a proof of concept, and therefore, the modules aren't necessarily complete or completely coherent.
 For example, `memory` has support for blank nodes and reified statements, but the turtle serialiser would break miserably if you gave it a blank node.

 ### `memory`: In Memory Hexastore